baptistemanson/webgpu-samples/README.md

 These samples run in Chrome Canary behind the flag `--enable-unsafe-webgpu`.

-I added my comments and some design notes
+I added my comments and some design notes.

+Overall it was a 5 out of 5 experience for such a project, and I shared meh findings just to keep digging.

+I was able to create my own renders within hours.
+With more tooling, it could be minutes.

 ## Cool findings